beginning of content

 What should I do if I notice signs of abuse?

-If you suspect that a child is being abused, there are some things to remember.
+If you suspect that a child is being abused, there are some things to remember:

 What should I say to the child?

 If the child tells you about any abuse, remain calm and listen.
-It is not your job to try and find out more or to counsel the child.
-Thank the child for telling you, let them know you believe them and want to help.
-Tell the child they are not in trouble and that they have done the right thing.
-Don't promise to keep it a secret though because you will need to report it.
+Do not ask the child too many questions.
+It’s not your job to try and find out more or to counsel the child.
+Thank the child for telling you and assure them that:

 Who do I report abuse to?